a-sit-plus/signum/docs/docs/indispensable-asn1.md

 !!! info inline end
     OID descriptions need to live outside `ObjectIdentifier` to survive serialization/deserialization.

-It is possible to statically add descriptions to OIDs (or override existing ones) by calling `.describe("some description")` on an OID object.
+It is possible to statically add descriptions to OIDs (or override existing ones) by calling `.setDescription("some description")` on an OID object.
 A description is not stored inside a particular OID object, but as part of a private map inside `ObjectIdentifier`'s companion.

 ### ASN.1 Integer